stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 ### Step 1: Find a research question you would like to investigate

 Discovering your own research topic can be an overwhelming experience.
 With so many things to choose from, finding a narrow focus is often difficult.
 However, before you can truly begin your library research you need to find a way to narrow your field of inquiry to a small set of research questions or problems.
+Ironically, you may not be able to do this until you've already perfomed quite a bit of research.

 <!---
 Let's examine three attempts to forge a research agenda: